-With all this talk of “alternative facts”, we thought it might be fun to list the alternative facts we’ve heard around texting in healthcare.
+We thought it might be fun to list the myths we’ve heard around texting in healthcare.

 This statement came from a physician who didn’t believe patients wanted to be able to text with their doctors and practices.
 In fact, she was adamant that patients would hate it.